truenas/middleware/docs/userguide/truenas_storage.rst

    unauthorized software access.
 Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data is stored on the system.

-To create an encrypted volume, check the "Encryption" box shown in Figure 8.1a.
-A pop-up message will remind you that **it is extremely important** to make a backup of the key as without it the data on the disks is inaccessible.
+To create an encrypted volume, check the "Encryption" box shown in :numref:`Figure %s: Creating a ZFS Pool Using Volume Manager <tn_zfs1a>`.
+A pop-up message will remind you that
+**it is extremely important** to make a backup of the key as without it the data on the disks is inaccessible.
 Refer to :ref:`Managing Encrypted Volumes` for instructions.

 .. _Manual Setup: